Will Sheppard: Green Bay Packers

 On July 21, 2025, Sheppard signed with the Green Bay Packers.
 He was released on August 26 as part of final roster cuts and signed to the practice squad the next day.
+He was promoted to the active roster on November 26 and waived five days later.
+On December 3, Sheppard was re-signed to the practice squad.
+He signed a reserve/future contract with Green Bay on January 12, 2026.

+On August 30, 2026, Sheppard was released by the Packers as part of final roster cuts.

+Miami Dolphins

+On September 1, 2026, Sheppard signed with the Miami Dolphins practice squad.

 Personal life

-Sheppard's younger brother Nate, is a college football running back for the Duke Blue Devils.
+Sheppard's younger brother Nate is a college football running back for the Duke Blue Devils.